ProfPorkins/Coronavirus-NanoForce/docs/Renderers.md

         void render(entities::Entity& entity, sf::RenderTarget& renderTarget);

+        template <typename T>
+        void render(std::unordered_map<entities::Entity::IdType, std::shared_ptr<T>>& entities, sf::RenderTarget& renderTarget);

       private:
         std::shared_ptr<sf::Sprite> m_sprite;
     };

+    template <typename T>
+    void Sprite::render(std::unordered_map<entities::Entity::IdType, std::shared_ptr<T>>& entities, sf::RenderTarget& renderTarget)
+    {
+        for (auto&& [id, entity] : entities)
+        {
+            render(*entity, renderTarget);
+        }
+    }

 The `Sprite` constructor is passed which texture to use for the rendering.
-As show in the next code segment, an `sf::Sprite` is created and associated with this texture.
+As show in the next code segment, an `sf::Sprite` is created and associated with this texture and used for the rendering of this sprite.
+Therefore, for each different sprite to be rendered, a unique `Sprite` renderer instance is required.

+An interesting (to me) side note is the use of a templated `render` method.
+The purpose of method is to allow a collection of sprites to be draw, with a single method call in the game model code.
+The reason for making it templated is to allow for different `Entity` types to use the method.
+For example, sometimes it is simply a collection of `Entity` that needs to be rendered (e.g., bullets), in another case it is a collection of a derived `Entity` type (e.g, a `Powerup` collection).
+The way that I've chosen to do this is parameterize on the value type of the collection.
+In this way I ensure it is a collection of the form I expect, but only parameterized on the value part of the collection.
+With C++20 concepts, I should be able to improve the use of this template.

 The full class implementation for the `Sprite` renderer is shown next...

     Sprite::Sprite(std::shared_ptr<sf::Texture> texture)
     {